Level 3 Emergency First Aid at Work (EFAW) + Rugby-Specific Training

 1-day Practical course at your premises or at our open courses.

-Practical, scenario-based learning tailored to the rugby environment
+• Practical, scenario-based learning designed for the rugby pitch

-Certificates can be uploaded to RFU GMS profiles
+• Certificates can be uploaded directly to RFU GMS profiles

-Dual focus: general workplace first aid and rugby-specific emergency care
+• Dual focus: general workplace first aid and rugby pitchside emergency care

 Core EFAW Skills (HSE-compliant):